marcello-dev/demo-customer/README.md

 # demo-customer
-Demo Spring Boot app to manage customers.
+Spring Boot application to manage customers and create statistics.

 The manifest.yml file is to deploy the application to Pivotal Platform